 Integrative health—an approach to promoting, protecting, and understanding health—respects the complex interrelationships that influence the health of individuals and populations.

 Integrative health views human beings as dynamic organisms in which the body, mind, and spirit are linked.
-It recognizes that health is influenced not only by medical care but by behaviors, such as dietary, exercise and sleep habits, as well as by stress, genetics, socio-economic status, and other factors.
-Integrative health acknowledges that these factors are shaped by public policies, economic conditions, social and cultural values, and physical environments.
+It recognizes that health is influenced not only by medical care but by behaviors such as dietary, exercise, and sleep habits, as well as by stress, genetics, socio-economic status, and other factors.
+These factors are then shaped by public policies, economic conditions, social and cultural values, and physical environments.